smolijar/gitwiki-thesis/src/design/emily.md

 #### Document outline preview

 Show document's TOC.
-This itself is a trivial matter, given that we already have a tool to generate HTML from source.
+This itself is a trivial matter, given that we already have a tool to generate HTML from the source.
 The only thing we need is to parse the HTML result, gather the headings and create a hierarchical structure.

 However, while this would work most of the time, Asciidoc for instance has syntax for excluding a section out of the TOC.